mlfearon/nosema-floral-visitation/data/README_for_Zbrozek_et_al_Ecology&Evolution.txt

 Site_Visit	Concatenated site code and visit number
 Lat		Latitude coordinate for the Site
 Long		Longitude coordinate for the Site
-Date_Collected	Date the sample was collected.
+Date_Collected	Date the sample was collected (MM/DD/YYYY).
 Type		Either “APIS” to indicate a managed, Apis mellifera sample, or “NON” to indicate a native bee and non-Apis sample.
 Family		Bee family.
 All were from Apidae.
 Genus		Genus name of bee sample.
 Either Apis or Bombus.